 The Large Hadron Collider (LHC) at CERN promises to completely revolutionize current particle physics.
 The LHC collides protons at a center of mass energy up to 14 TeV, seven times higher than that of the Fermilab Tevatron Collider, and at a luminosity more than ten times greater.
-The Higgs Boson is the last missing ingredient of the Standard Model.
+CMS discovered the Higgs Boson in 2012, the last missing ingredient of the Standard Model.
 Understanding the properties of the Higgs will provide important information on the Higgs mechanism that is believed to be the source of all mass.

 Most excitingly the LHC will likely yield discovery of supersymmetry (SUSY) the ultimate symmetery of nature.
 The LHC should provide the discovery of most of these supersymmetric partners leading to a very extensive research program of sorting out their mass spectra and branching ratios.
 Experiments at the LHC may also address other more exotic possiblities such as extra space-time dimensions.
 The Compact Muon Spectrometer (CMS) is one of two large detector facilities built to do experiments at the LHC.

 |This is a custom-designed, radiation-hard IC that will orchestrate the readout of the the pixel detector.
 The chip was designed at Rutgers and has been fabricated in the IBM 0.25um process.
 A TBM upgrade for CMS for the SuperLHC is currently being designed here.|